NIT-Meghalaya/Cognitia-2018-App/README.md

  The app makes use of the following technologies:

  * App makes use of the new and improved `AndroidX` libraries in place of the `Support Libraries`
+ * Uses `Android App Bundles` that helps in reducing APK size on Play Store by dynamically generating APKs as per the device
  * Firebase Realtime Database
  * Firebase UI (Uses Firebase Recycler Adapter)
  * Glide (for loading images)